LukeGarnham/Stumps-and-Studs-MS4/README.md

 *   *python3 manage.py migrate --plan* - Lists all of the changes that will be made to the database and various field settings without executing changes to the database.
 *   *python3 manage.py migrate* - Executes the migration and changes to the database are made.

 The db.sqlite3 database was used in the development of my project from within the GitPod environement.
+The deployed project connects to a Postrgres database.

 ### Create Admin Superuser

-Django includes a built-in admin function which enables users to log in and look at the tables in our database and make changes to them.
+Django includes a built-in admin feature which enables authorised users (superusers) to log in and look at the models (tables) in our database and make changes to the data in them.
 To create a superuser, I ran the following command:
 *	 *python3 manage.py createsuperuser*

 ### Deploy Application To Heroku